A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: AP Power Save in IEEE 802.11bn

-To avoid potential issues, multiple considerations should be taken into account.
-First, if there are any legacy STAs associated with the AP, the AP should avoid going into doze state.
-Such precaution will prevent legacy STAs from losing association with the AP, as well as from severe packet losses.
-Second, the newly-associated and just-woken-up STAs should wait for Beacon frames or send Schedule Requests to know the latest AP schedule.
-Third, whenever the AP goes into doze state, the backoff counters at the AP and the STAs should be frozen.
-If they keep counting down, backoff may reach zero for multiple devices simultaneously once the AP wakes up again, leading to collisions.
-However, when multiple Wi-Fi networks coexist in the same area, neighboring networks can keep counting down the backoffs, which may lead to fairness issues.
-Finally, sleep patterns must consider the QoS requirements of the STAs.
+To avoid potential issues, several factors must be considered.
+First, if any legacy STAs are associated, the AP should avoid going into doze state.
+Such precaution will prevent legacy STAs from losing association and severe packet losses.
+Second, the newly-associated and just-woken STAs should wait for Beacons or send Schedule Requests to obtain the latest AP schedule.
+Third, whenever the AP goes into doze state, backoff counters at both the AP and STAs should freeze.
+If they keep counting down, backoff may reach zero for multiple devices simultaneously upon AP wake-up, leading to collisions.
+However, neighboring networks can keep counting down, which may lead to fairness issues.
+Finally, sleep patterns should align with STAs' QoS requirements.